 However, as an ecommerce platform, Shopify is designed to help you create the perfect online store, so be warned that you might have to get used to a slightly more rigid framework when setting up.
 Setting up your store with Shopify usually takes several hours.
 That said, going through the entire process, step-by-step means that you have total control in the backend (which is not the case with Wix).

 Shopify keeps the dashboard and editing interface separate so not everything is as intuitive and straightforward as a beginner might like it to be.
 In the long run, however, this might be helpful to ensure that your ecommerce store is a success.

 Wix wins this round simply because the ease of use paired with amazing functions is tough to beat.
 Their online store interface, admittedly, is a bit more basic, but if you want to set up quickly and make something that looks amazing, go with Wix.

-The previous sections have taken into consideration the possibility of setting up a website that’s meant to be more than an ecommerce store, however since ecommerce is a critical component for most online businesses, it’s worth examining Wix vs Shopify in that respect.
+The previous sections have taken into consideration the possibility of setting up a website that’s meant to be more than an ecommerce store, however **since ecommerce is a critical component for most online businesses, it’s worth examining Wix ecommerce vs Shopify ecommerce functionalities in more depth.